hindu-comm/weblogs/non-hindu/doTheMath/2024/06/2024-06-18_brace-for-peak-impact.md

 This must seem like dire news to an economist, but it may be just what the living world (to which we belong!) needs to move closer to balance and functionality.
 Bad news for Team Cancer, but good news for the whole organism—Team Life.
 And to be clear, I’m not calling *humans* the cancer and advocating eradication.
 Before being [afflicted with cancerous cultural norms](https://dothemath.ucsd.edu/2023/08/our-time-on-the-river/), humans operated within an ecological context.
 Pancreatic cancer does not mean that the pancreas is inherently bad—just that an unfortunate development changed its essential character and how it interacts with the whole organism.
 Note that a successful cancer is bad news *even for itself*, as it dies upon killing its host, without ever passing its genius to a future version of itself.
 The more “successful” it is, the worse the outcome—just as for modernity.
 Let’s rediscover what it is to be non-cancerous humans as integral actors in “right relationship” with the rest of the community of life.
 Everyone would be healthier for it.

 Our present cancerous economy is not geared to handle the switch to a decline phase gracefully.
-Investment relies on the notion that tomorrow will be bigger than today.
-What does a generations-long contraction scenario look like to investors?
+Investment relies on the notion that tomorrow will be bigger than today.+++(5)+++ What does a generations-long contraction scenario look like to investors?
 The mattress starts to look pretty good as a place to stash cash.
 The question—whose answer we can’t know yet—is: how quickly and turbulently will the economic chemotherapy proceed, and can the organism survive the treatment or is the cancer too invasively suffused throughout?
 One ray of hope here is that each newborn is not yet infected with cultural maladies, so that real change can begin as soon as the culture recognizes its folly and tries something different—allowing the irredeemably afflicted members to fade out in a natural, slow progression.

 ## The Stadium